daovorge/GADS-22-NYC/03_Exploratory_Data_Analysis/README.md

   * For future iPython submission please put JUST your name in the first cell of the notebook
 - Git, Command Line, Directory Tree and iPython Notebook - Demo & Questions
 - Exploratory Data Analysis Slides - MRGH
-- Exploratory Data Analysis - All code along
+- Exploratory Data Analysis Code Walkthrough - All code along
-- Exploring a Data Set - Class exercise
+- Pandas Lab - Class exercise
 - Class close
   * Check in
   * Exit Ticket
-- Homework - Pandas Notebook
+- Homework -Unofficial not for marking.
+Solution set will be available- Finish the Pandas Notebook that was started in class